-We are currently receiving funding from the U.S. government related to our OraQuick® Ebola rapid antigen test and we sell some of our products to the federal government.
+From time to time, we receive funding from the U.S. government and we sell some of our products to the federal government.
 As a result of our U.S. government funding and product sales to the U.S. government, we must comply with laws and regulations relating to the award, administration and performance of U.S. government contracts.
 U.S. government contracts typically contain a number of extraordinary provisions that would not typically be found in commercial contracts and which may create a disadvantage and additional risks to us as compared to competitors that do not rely on government contracts.
 As a U.S. government contractor, we are subject to increased risks of investigation, criminal prosecution and other legal actions and liabilities to which purely private sector companies are not.
 The results of any such actions could adversely impact our business and have an adverse effect on our consolidated financial performance.